helleworldGIT/SASS-Light-Dark-theme/README.md

 ## How it works

-First of all use your console inside the project.
+First of all use your console inside the 'css' folder in the project.
 Type
 ```
 sass main.scss:main.css --watch
 ```